-Industry efforts have now resulted in early (and accelerated) standardization of the technologies and as more than 150 operators have commercially (as of mid-March 2021) launched a 5G network throughout the world, most equipment vendors have completed their 5G portfolio to meet the various needs of the market.
+Industry efforts have now resulted in early (and accelerated) standardization of the technologies and as more than 166 operators have commercially (as of end of May 2021) launched a 5G network throughout the world, most equipment vendors have completed their 5G portfolio to meet the various needs of the market.
 Those solutions share more or less the same features, although each vendor has designed its solution around its main strength.
-These features are:
+These baseline features are:

 - 3GPP Release 15 compliance: Release 15 is the first official release of 5G.
 Before that, some equipment vendors have worked around unfinalized versions of the standard, or as is the case of network operators having built a pre-standard (such as Verizon with the 5GTF).
-As the Release 15 of 3GPP has seen its specs frozen, infrastructure equipment now highlights their full Rel.
-15 compliancy. - End-to-end offering: in the race to being the most advanced vendor, it is important to show full end-to-end product portfolio, which means having a core network solution, a transport solution, a base-station adapted to different scenarios (e.g. such as indoor or outdoor), and a "front-end" solution with diverse antenna solutions. - A (virtual) core network solution: this is built to be deployed in the cloud for maximum flexibility and to support the deployment of certain network functions at different places in the network, in a centralized or more or less distributed (up to the edge of the network) way. - Support for massive MIMO: Massive MIMO, beam forming and beam tracking and beam steering are key features to attain increased spectrum efficiency in 5G.
-The support of this feature is thus key for equipment vendors to assert 5G ambitions. - Support for sub 6 GHz and mm-wave: While mm-wave has received much of the attention in the race to 5G because of all the challenges associated in operating a radio network in these frequency bands (the 26 and 28 GHz bands notably), but C band below 6 GHz has also seen traction because of its roaming capabilities for 5G.
+Release 15 is considered as the phase 1 of 5G.
+Rel 16., which has been frozen in June 2020 will bring new capabilities - End-to-end offering: in the race to being the most advanced vendor, it is important to show full end-to-end product portfolio, which means having a core network solution, a transport solution, a base-station adapted to different scenarios (e.g. such as indoor or outdoor), and a "front-end" solution with diverse antenna solutions. - A (virtual) core network solution: this is built to be deployed in the cloud for maximum flexibility and to support the deployment of certain network functions at different places in the network, in a centralized or more or less distributed (up to the edge of the network) way. - Support for massive MIMO: Massive MIMO, beam forming and beam tracking and beam steering are key features to attain increased spectrum efficiency in 5G.
+The support of this feature is thus key for equipment vendors to assert 5G ambitions.
+Since the early introduction of massive MIMO, new generations of equipment have been released that notably improve the size, wind drag and energy consumption of such a key element of 5G network.
+Energy consumption has indeed not been a focus initially and the requirement for increased processing power has caused energy consumption to rise significantly with massive MIMO to become a key topic for MNOs. - Support for sub 6 GHz and mm-wave: While mm-wave has received much of the attention in the race to 5G because of all the challenges associated in operating a radio network in these frequency bands (the 26 and 28 GHz bands notably), but C band below 6 GHz has also seen traction because of its roaming capabilities for 5G.
 In Europe, nearly all 5G deployments that have already taken place have been in this band rather than in the 26 GHz band, because of its better coverage capabilities and the feeling of operators that they are not yet running out of capacity (as compared to the U.S. for instance).